Lavender is one of the most low-maintenance plants you can grow, and one of the most beneficial, too. I’d grow an entire yard of it if I could!

 You can expect Lavender to bloom in early May and if taken care of properly, through to the end of Summer and even into early Fall.

-It prefers dry soil or sandy soil that is never overly-moist.
-Lavender is a drought-tolerant plant, so that means you can get away with minimal watering.
+It prefers dry or sandy soil that is never overly-moist.
+Lavender is a drought-tolerant plant, so that means you can get away with less watering.

-However, I personally have noticed that the stems begin to droop if I don’t water the soil every few days, so keep that in mind.
-If you see your plants wilting, it’s time to break out the watering hose or watering can.
+However, I personally have noticed that the stems begin to droop if I don’t water the soil every few days in the Summer, so keep that in mind.
+If you see the foliage wilting, then that means you should water your plant.

 Growing Lavender from Seed